Chetan496/certified-gcp-cloud-engineer/03-elastic-cloud-infrastructure/cloud-load-balancing.md

 - The instances can be in multiple regions, the traffic is redirected to the closes one
 - Supports both IPv4 and IPv6
 - Provided features:
-    - Intelligent routing: can route requests to backend locations where is capacity
+    - Intelligent routing: can route requests to backend locations where there is capacity
     - Certificate management
     - Security patching
     - SSL policies